timberkerkvliet/seizento/README.md

 ## What does seizento do?

+The quick summary is:
-### It stores JSON data conforming to a defined schema
+* It stores JSON data conforming to a JSON schema
+* It enables JSON projections by a expression language

+We show the core functionality by a basic example

-Suppose that by a GET request to `/schema/products` we find that the defined schema is:
+Suppose that by a GET request to `/schema/products` we find that the defined schema (using the defined standard at https://json-schema.org/) is:

 ```
 {